 Obviously, singleness was a season for me.
-During that season, I enjoyed running with singleness of heart towards all Jesus had for me.
+During that season, I enjoyed running with singleness of heart toward all Jesus had for me.
 I was anxious, as Paul said, about the things of the Lord, how to please the Lord.

 I am grateful for that time of my life.
 I was able to really discover myself, finding the foundational elements that make me who I am.
 The Lord was good to me during that season.

 If this is your season, run in it.
 Rejoice in the opportunity.
 Perhaps the word single is not meant to describe your marital status, but your focus.
 You have a chance to be singly focused on the things of the Lord.